 In addition to an undergraduate degree, Ben earned an MA in Psychology from the University of Missouri and an MBA from Auburn University.

-In 1979, Ben and his wife retired to Texas, where they met a great group of friends that shared their interests in world travel and hunting activities.
+In 1979, Ben and his wife retired to Texas where they met a great group of friends who shared their interests in world travel and hunting activities.
 He passed away peacefully on January 22, 2022, at the age of 93 in Katy, Texas.

 We have been honored to have known Ben Harrison as a friend and will honor his memory with continuing the mission of this company in which he fully believed in and supported.
 He will be missed immensely.